garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0402-Configure App Protection Policies for Mobile Devices.md

 - Send Org data to other apps: **Policy managed apps**
 - Receive data from other apps: **Policy managed apps**
 - strict cut, copy, and paste between other apps: **Policy managed apps**
-- ave all other settings at default
+- Leave all other settings at default

 12. On the **Access requirements** tab, configure the following options and select **Next**: